-Instead of decorating the sugar cookies with icing or a glaze, I wanted to do something totally different, so I made a lattice cookies!
+Instead of decorating them with icing or a glaze, I wanted to do something totally different, so I made a lattice design!
 Then I used all the scraps to make marbled cookies!

-Texture: These cookies are firm and crunchy.
+Texture: They are firm and crunchy.
 There aren’t any leaveners, so they don’t puff up.
 As a result, they’re perfect for making the cute lattice design.

-Flavor: These cookies are buttery, but not too sweet.
+Flavor: They are buttery, but not too sweet.
 Since they’re not overly sweet, you could also add other toppings, like melted chocolate and sprinkles, if you want.

 Time: Don’t let the complicated design fool you!
 They may look complex, but I guarantee they are incredibly easy to make, but it does take some time!
 I think it’s totally worth it, though!

 Equipment: You don’t need any fancy equipment apart from a hand mixer and cookie cutters.
-But even if you don’t have cookie cutters, you could cut them out using templates.
+You could also cut them out using templates.

 Ingredients: You don’t need a lot of ingredients, just a few, which you probably already have!